Blanford's fox: Diet

 Blanford's fox is omnivorous and primarily insectivorous and frugivorous.
 In Israel, plant food consists mainly of the fruit of two caperbush species, Capparis cartilaginea and Capparis spinosa; they also consume fruits and plant material of date palm (Phoenix dactylifera), Ochradenus baccatus, Fagonia mollis, and various species of Gramineae.
 Blanford's foxes in Pakistan are largely frugivorous, feeding on Russian olives (Elaeagnus hortensis), melons, and grapes.
-The Biblical foxes in the vineyard mentioned in the Song of Songs 2:15, described as "little foxes who ruin the vineyards" are most probably the frugivorous Blanford's foxes.

 Blanford's foxes are almost always solitary foragers, only foraging in pairs on occasion.
 Unlike other fox species, it seldom caches food.

 Reproduction

 Blanford's foxes are thought to be strictly monogamous.
 Monogamy may be beneficial in this species as the dispersion of their prey is such that, in order to accommodate additional adults, it would demand a territorial expansion that would bring more costs than benefits.

 Females are monoestrus and come into heat during January–February.
 Gestation period is around 50–60 days, and litter size is one to three.
 The lactation period is 30–45 days.
 Neonates are born with soft, black fur, with an estimated body mass of 29 g.
 At the age of two months, the kits start to forage with one of the parents, and at 3 months of age they begin to forage on their own.
 Juveniles have similar markings as adults, but their fur is darker and more grayish.
 Sexual maturity is reached at the age of 10–12 months.

-Average lifespan of Blandford's foxes is 4 to 5 years, and does not exceed 10 years in the wild.
+Average lifespan of Blanford's foxes is 4 to 5 years, and does not exceed 10 years in the wild.